 I thought about omitting this entry into the Travelbox History Corner, but recent events changed my mind.
 Though Emmett Till was not the first victim of racist terrorism in the American south, but his murder galvanized the Civil Rights Movement.

-While visiting family in Money, Mississippi, 14-year-old Emmett Till, an African American from Chicago, was brutally beaten and murdered because he offended a white woman.
+While visiting family in Money, Mississippi, 14-year-old Emmett Till, an African American from Chicago, was brutally beaten and murdered for the crime of offending a white woman.
 His killers, J. W. Milam and Roy Bryant, were charged for his murder but never convicted, despite confessing to the murder after the trial.

-Before Emmett Till became a horrifying symbol of the reality of racial terror, he was just a boy.
+Despite becoming the horrifying symbol of victims of racial terror in America, Emmett Till was just a boy.
 Emmett was born on July 25, 1941 in Chicago, Illinois.
 He was Mamie Till’s only child, and she raised him as a single mother after she separated from his father.
 Mamie worked long hours as an Air Force clerk, but was able to provide for little “Bobo” (Emmett’s nickname) as he grew up on Chicago’s South Side.
-At the time, their neighborhood was a nice middle class neighborhood.
+Emmett shares a connection with charismatic chairman of the Illinois chapter of the Black Panther Party Fred Hampton: Fred’s mother used to babysit young Emmett.
 Emmett was known an infectiously high-spirited child who was always telling jokes and trying to make people laugh.
 He also handled the responsibilities of their household while his mother worked: cleaning, cooking and even doing the laundry.

 In August of 1955, Emmett’s great uncle Mose Wright visited Emmett and his mother from Mississippi.
 In order to visit with his cousins, Emmett begged his mom to let him go with his Uncle Mose back to Mississippi.
 Mamie was wary of letting her son visit in the South without her, but eventually she agreed to it.
 On August 20th, she drove him to the train station and Emmett boarded the southbound train to Money, Mississippi.
 It was the last time she saw him alive.

-Regardless of the exact events, the boys hurried out of the store and out of town, fearing retribution.
-When Mrs. Bryant later told her husband Roy what happened, he and his brother investigated who the boy was and invaded Mose Wright’s house four days later to kidnap 14 year old Emmett.
+Knowing that there might be trouble at the perceived slight, the boys hurried out of the store and out of town.
+When Mrs. Bryant later told her husband Roy what happened, he and his brother hunted down Emmett and invaded his uncle Mose’s house just four days later to kidnap 14 year old Emmett.

 On August 28, Roy Bryant, along with his wife, and half-brother J. W. Milam tied up and loaded the teenager into the back of a pickup truck.
-While driving back to the store the men pistol whipped the boy, then recruited several additional accomplices to help “make an example” of Emmett.
+While driving back to the store the men pistol whipped the boy, adding several more accomplices to their lynching squad to help “make an example” of Emmett.
 According to Bryant’s and Milam’s own telling, they planned to “just whip him…and scare some sense into him.”

 Three days after his abduction, Till’s swollen and disfigured body was found by two boys fishing in the Tallahatchie River.
 The FBI report on the incident states the following: